youngde811/Shakespearean-Insult-Generator/README.md

 phrases.
 The generator may be used to insult you from a terminal, or save a configurable number of insults to a file.
 The latter approach will be used to power the upcoming app.

-Displaying an insult is simple; just run _bin/generate_ from the project directory with no arguments.
-You'll receive a single offensive phrase; for example: _Thou ruttish fen-sucked apple-john!_.
-If you need some functional information from this script, run _bin/generate -h_.
+Displaying an insult is simple; just run `bin/generate` from the project directory with no arguments.
+You'll receive a single offensive phrase; for example: _Thou ruttish fen-sucked apple-john!_ If you need some functional information from this script, run `bin/generate -h`.

 ## Usage ##

 The generator offers a few command-line arguments:

 - _-c COUNT_: Generate COUNT number of insults, writing them to either standard output or a file.
-- _-g PATH_: Write some number of insults to PATH, saving them for later use.
+- _-g PATH_ : Write some number of insults to PATH, saving them for later use.
 Whatever that might be.
-- _-f PATH_: Use PATH as the insult generator's model file, rather than the default file provided.
+- _-f PATH_ : Use PATH as the insult generator's model file, rather than the default file provided.

 As implied above, in the project's _bin_ directory there is a _Bash_ script that serves as a simple wrapper around the Python-based generator to save a small amount of typing.
 If you prefer, you may use your own Python interpreter
-directly: _python3 src/generator.py_.
+directly: `python3 src/generator.py`.
+Note that Python 3 is required; the generator will **not** run on any 2.x version.

 ## The Model File ##